 The answer came in the form of a ‘Scotch cart’, a two wheeled, double shaft frame on which sat a simple box car with fixed front and sides but a removable rear ‘tail-gate’.

 Depending on age and place of manufacture the tumbril either had a wooden axle with the stub ends integral or it had stub axles of steel fitted into the ends of the wooden axle.
 One of my examples has the wooden axle, it spent its working life in the hamlet of Llanwenog (famous for an eponymous sheep breed) west of Lampeter in Ceredigion.
 It has a four feet diameter wheel, the same as my other example, and a 5 x 3 feet bed.
-The larger of the two, even though it sits on the same size wheels, it has steel stub axles which are set into a large nine inch square ash axle tree.
+The larger of the two, even though it sits on the same size wheels, has steel stub axles which are set into a large nine inch square ash axle tree.
 That particular tumbril came out of the same cart shed as my gambo, at Aberduhonnu in the Wye valley some three miles downstream of Builth Wells.
+Although it too, like the gambo, had spent its formative years at Ysciog a farm downstream at Abernant.
+Both were most probably made at a workshop in Erwood.

 Neither of the tumbrils have yet been restored and the Aberduhonnu example now requires much of its oak frame replacing although both the tub and the wheels are in good order.
 The Llanwenog cart is sound and complete including the extensions to front and side.
 Both of these tumbrils are ‘tipping’ carts.
 I will write more on these as they undergo restoration – which I am hoping will be this year.